micheqn3/portfolio-generator/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Portfolio Generator

-This repository contains a portfolio generator that is run through the command line using Node.js.
+This repository contains a portfolio generator that is run through the command line using Node.js and Inquirer.
-The application will append the README to the sample folder.<br> <br> The sample HTML generated using the application can be found in /sample.
+ <br> The sample HTML generated using the application can be found in /sample.

 ### Installation